PistonDevelopers/blog.piston.rs/_posts/2017-02-02-cloud-albido-control-is-the-way-to-go.md

 The obvious course of action is to deploy a research project immediately to control cloud albido, so we have a method that we know something about, if the worst case scenario should happen.
-It is a question of collection the information that engineers can use to design the appropriate system.
+It is a question of collecting the information that engineers can use to design the appropriate system.

 We can not do this with existing climate models, because they are not accurate enough.
 The things we see happening now was not expected in many years,